DrSquidX/Ethical-Hacking-Scripts/README.md

 SquidWare and RansomSquid are very dangerous scripts.
 RansomSquid will encrypt all of your files, and will only decrypt them if you have the correct key(The key is displayed as a precaution if you somehow run it).
 SquidWare is very dangerous as well, it deletes all of your files as well as ruining your Operating system.
 ONLY RUN THESE IF YOU ARE ON A VIRTUAL MACHINE OR HAVE PERMISSION FROM ANOTHER USER!

 # Updates
 I recently reformatted my scripts into folders.
 The repository is a lot more organised now.
+I added a few more scripts as well, which include Malware and Vulnerable scripts made for pen-testing.

 # Other Info
 Do not copy these scripts and say they are yours.
 I am not ok with that.
 If you plan to modify these scripts, please credit me as I would appreciate that.